dobromirmontauk/open-leadership-management-cookbook/recipes/leadership/alignment/rfc_remote_work_culture.md

 ## Meeting Etiquette

 A lot has been written around running effective meetings; instead of re-inventing the wheel please read the links below.
-Here we only document the specifically-important-to-Doxel components:
+Here we only document the specifically-important-to-[COMPANY] components:

 Links:

 TODO

-Doxel expectations:
+[COMPANY] expectations: